makeabilitylab/physcomp/communication/ml5js-serial.md

 **Video.** The full code is available in the [p5.js online editor](https://editor.p5js.org/jonfroehlich/sketches/QgPPEU5o2) or on GitHub ([live page](https://makeabilitylab.github.io/p5js/WebSerial/ml5js/NoseTracker/), [code](https://github.com/makeabilitylab/p5js/tree/master/WebSerial/ml5js/NoseTracker)).
 The Arduino code is on GitHub as [NoseTrackerSerialIn.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/NoseTrackerSerialIn/NoseTrackerSerialIn.ino).
 You can ignore the two momentary buttons on the breadboard—we don't use them here.
 {: .fs-1 }

-## Building FlappyNose
+## Introducing FlappyNose

 Using the same p5+ml5 code, NoseTracker ([live page](https://makeabilitylab.github.io/p5js/WebSerial/ml5js/NoseTracker/), [code](https://github.com/makeabilitylab/p5js/tree/master/WebSerial/ml5js/NoseTracker)), we can build lots of interesting physical computing experiences.
 As one example, we can modify the [FlappyBird.ino](https://github.com/makeabilitylab/arduino/blob/master/OLED/FlappyBird/FlappyBird.ino) code we introduced in our [OLED Lesson](../advancedio/oled.md) to use **serial input** rather than **digital input** (a button press) to control flapping.
+We'll call this new incarnation: FlappyNose! :)

 In this case, we'll draw a menu screen that asks the user to select the "flapping" control—either serial or button.
-If serial is selected, the Arduino sketch expects a text-encoded comma separated line of x,y positions (just like what the [NoseTracker](https://makeabilitylab.github.io/p5js/WebSerial/ml5js/NoseTracker/) page transmits); however, we only use the y position in the game to set the "bird" position.
+If serial is selected, the Arduino sketch expects a text-encoded comma separated line of x,y positions—just like what the [NoseTracker](https://makeabilitylab.github.io/p5js/WebSerial/ml5js/NoseTracker/) page transmits—however, we only use the y position in the game to set the "bird" position.
+See the video below.

+<iframe width="736" height="414" src="https://www.youtube.com/embed/AktNXq-cflw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+**Video.** A full demonstration of "FlappyNose".
+Watch me get a high score of 33 after a few tries. :) The p5.js app is available on the[p5.js online editor](https://editor.p5js.org/jonfroehlich/sketches/QgPPEU5o2) or in GitHub ([live page](https://makeabilitylab.github.io/p5js/WebSerial/ml5js/NoseTracker), [code](https://github.com/makeabilitylab/p5js/tree/master/WebSerial/ml5js/NoseTracker)).
+The Arduino sketch is [FlappyBirdSerialIn.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/FlappyBirdSerialIn/FlappyBirdSerialIn.ino).
+{: .fs-1 }

 <!-- TODO: You could imagine modifying this application to control a game.